mantidproject/mantid/dev-docs/source/WindowsSubSystemsForLinux.rst

 Getting the Mantid Code
 #######################

-Before you get the Mantid code, follow the instructions [here](https://developer.mantidproject.org/GettingStarted.html) to install all of the required dependencies for your linux environment.
+Before you get the Mantid code, follow the :ref:`getting started <GettingStarted>` instructions to install all of the required dependencies for your linux environment.

 The Mantid code can then be retrieved in the usual way using `git clone` from the Ubuntu or Centos7 terminal.
-The first time you do this you might need to set up an [ssh key](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh) for authentication.
+The first time you do this you might need to set up an `ssh key <https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh>`_ for authentication.

 You are now ready to CMake and build the Mantid code.